Nordin History, Family Crest & Coats of Arms

 - Origins Available:

 The surname Nordin was first found in various places throughout Sweden as the name is derived from the Old Norse word for north.
 The name was originally a topographic name adopted by someone who lived to the north of a main settlement.
 When surnames finally became mandatory in Sweden in the 19th century, Nordin, or one of the many compound names created from it were often adopted ornamentally, that is, the bearers did not necessarily have any association with the meaning of the name.
 These compound names used such suffixes as "dahl" (valley), "stedt" (homestead), "ström" (river), and others.

-Important Dates for the Nordin family
+Early History of the Nordin family

 This web page shows only a small excerpt of our Nordin research.
 More information is included under the topic Early Nordin History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Nord, Nordh, Noren, Norden, Norin, Nordin, Norell, Nordell, Norlin, Nordling, Norelius, Norberg, Nordberg, Norrby, Nordahl, Norqvist, Nordström and many more.

 Early Notables of the Nordin family (pre 1700)